sogandgh/FundzForFuns/README.md

 🏆 **Best Financial Hack** (Capital One) and **Best AWS Hack** (AWS) — [Technica](https://gotechnica.org/) 2018 📄 [Devpost submission](https://devpost.com/software/fundzforfunz)

-> Built in 2018 at Technica; this repo was split out from the original shared team project and
-> published here in 2026.
-Code and history are otherwise untouched from the hackathon.

 <p align="center">
   <img src="docs/cupcake-depletion.png" width="700" alt="Cupcake depleting from full to empty as budget is spent">